ZiadHatab/multiline-trl-calibration/README.md

 For uncertainty propagation in multiline calibration [4], see: <https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration>

-For a thru-free multiline method (no thru standard required [5], nor reference plane shifting), see: <https://github.com/ZiadHatab/thru-free-multiline-calibration>
+For a thru-free multiline method (no thru standard required, nor reference plane shifting) [5], see: <https://github.com/ZiadHatab/thru-free-multiline-calibration>

 For guidance on designing calibration kits and specifying line lengths [6], see: <https://github.com/ZiadHatab/line-length-multiline-trl-calibration>